zionhann/ECE30011/README.md

    Choose menu:
    ```

- * Numbers are not allowed as an option
+ * Numbers are not allowed as an option.

    ```
    Choose menu: 2